docker/getting-started/docs/tutorial/our-application/index.md

 create a container image.
 If you've created Dockerfiles before, you might see a few flaws in the Dockerfile below.
 But, don't worry!
 We'll go over them.

 1. Create a file named Dockerfile with the following contents.
+Place this file under the `app` directory.

     ```dockerfile
     FROM node:12-alpine